timbosan/c-project/README.md

 Timothy's Pizza Ordering App

-This is a very basic app where the user can choose a Friday time slot to pick up pizza.
+This is a very basic app where the user can choose a time slot to pick up pizza.
 After selecting a time slot the user will have the option to select from a list of toppings.

 Instructions:
 -Use Framework:netcoreapp3.1